vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 \[. . . \] The most striking agreement of the epic with the Upaniṣad appears from the fact that the act of consciousness itself, when it has actualized the senses, evolves the objects \(epic: artha /KauṣU.: bhūtamātra\) of the latter̥ Or rather, at the very

-moment buddhi \(or praj˜

-nā\) actualizes the senses it evolves \(epic: vikurute /KauṣU.: abhivisr̥ jate\) the object that is apprehendeḍ
+moment buddhi \(or prajñā\) actualizes the senses it evolves \(epic: vikurute /KauṣU.: abhivisr̥ jate\) the object that is apprehendeḍ

 7 In addition to these three, there may be distinguished three more themes \(in both texts\): an introductory question concerning the self \( adhyātman\) which forms the beginning of